Skip to main content

 What Hawaii directors should ask software vendors

-Three questions worth asking before committing to any platform:
+Three questions are worth asking before you commit:

 Software built for compliance, not just communication